 Framed by dramatic volcanic landscapes and filled with unique wildlife that has no fear of humans, the Western Islands of the Galápagos are the ideal setting for our wonderfully active 8-day voyage.
 Discover pristine Fernandina Island, a huge shield volcano with a shoreline full of flightless cormorants, snorkel with green sea turtles and Galápagos penguins at Devil’s Crown, and on North Seymour, walk amid magnificent frigatebirds in full courtship display.
 Look for spouting whales as we cross Bolivar Channel, and explore Santiago’s Puerto Egas, where fur seals caper in underwater grottos carved by the sea.
-Our journey aboard the beautiful Mary Anne is the way to go, with wonderfully active days complemented by unforgettable nights beneath the starry sky.
+Our journey aboard the beautiful Mary Anne or the mega-yacht Passion is the way to go, with wonderfully active days complemented by unforgettable nights beneath the starry sky.

 Our trip was everything we had hoped it would be and more, and the Mary Anne was the ideal way to experience the Galapagos.
 The boat captain and crew were also superb—clearly expert in running the boat but also immensely helpful to guests in meeting and anticipating all our needs.

 Guayaquil / Highland Walk / Darwin Research Station / Floreana